 Individuals who are seeking initial certification in music must have an undergraduate degree in music from an accredited college or university.
 Upon admission to the university as a non-degree graduate student, the applicant's transcripts are evaluated and an approved program of study is determined.
-In addition to meeting requirements for admission to the university, the applicant must pass or exempt the Georgia Assessments for the Certification of Educators (GACE) Program Admission Assessment, and have a 2.7 minimum GPA to be granted admission to the

-UWG Teacher Education program.
+In addition to meeting requirements for admission to the university, the applicant must pass the Georgia Educator Ethics Assessment (Test 360) and have a 2.7 minimum GPA to be granted admission to the UWG Teacher Education program.
 Certification requires completion of the program and passage of the GACE Music Content Assessments I & II.